Mayo Clinic Health System

 Parenting a child, teen with ADHD

-Attention deficit hyperactivity disorder, or ADHD, is the most common childhood mental health problem, affecting 7-9 percent of children and teens.
-The behavior of those with ADHD often results in serious disturbances in relationships with parents, teachers, peers and siblings, as well as academic problems.
-Because of this, these children and teens are at increased risk of developing depression, anxiety, and substance abuse disorders.
-Those who do not receive treatment are at greater risk for becoming underachievers in school, getting in trouble, being disciplined for uncontrollable behaviors, and struggling with socializing and making friends.
+Children and teens with ADHD are at increased risk of developing depression, anxiety and substance abuse disorders.
+And children who don't receive treatment are at greater risk of becoming underachievers in school, getting in trouble, being disciplined for uncontrollable behaviors, and struggling with socializing and making friends.

-Parents are the best people to help with managing behaviors.
-These children and teens require a higher-level of parenting that could be dubbed “superparenting.”
-These superparent skills can be attained through behavioral parent training, which can be learned by meeting with a specialist trained in working with children with ADHD and their families.
+Parents are the best people to manage ADHD behaviors.
+Children and teens with ADHD require a higher level of parenting.
+This is referred to as "superparenting."
+Behavioral parent training teaches superparenting skills led by specialists trained in working with children with ADHD and their families.

-Behavioral parent training is offered in individual or group format.
-Clinical therapists who specialize in working with families of a child diagnosed with ADHD teach parents the skills necessary to parent a child or teen with ADHD.
-Families who choose the group therapy option can benefit from the support of other families dealing with an ADHD diagnosis.
+Clinical therapists teach behavioral parent training in an individual or group format.
+Clinical therapists experienced with ADHD teach parents the skills necessary to parent a child or teen with ADHD.
+Families who choose group therapy can benefit from the support of other families dealing with an ADHD diagnosis.

-Contact Behavioral Health or Pediatric & Adolescent Medicine in your community for more information or resources.
+Contact Psychiatry & Psychology or Pediatric & Adolescent Medicine in your community for more information or resources.

-Janice Schreier is child and adolescent clinical therapist in La Crosse, Wisconsin.
+Janice Schreier is child and adolescent clinical therapist in Psychiatry & Psychology in La Crosse, Wisconsin.

 Topics in this Post